gorda/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress-sds/index.md

     * SSL certificate problem: unable to get local issuer certificate
     {{< /text >}}

-### Configure a TLS ingress gateway for multiple hosts
+### Configure a TLS ingress gateway for multiple hosts{#configure-a-TLS-ingress-gateway-for-multiple-hosts}

 You can configure an ingress gateway for multiple hosts, `httpbin.example.com` and `helloworld-v1.example.com`, for example.
 The ingress gateway